-Intuit QuickBooks Payroll offers two service tiers.
-Their Self-Service Payroll plan does basic payroll processing, but you’ll receive limited assistance from QuickBooks (and they won’t calculate your payroll taxes for you).
-This basic plan costs $17.50 per month plus $4 per month per employee for the first three months of your service.
-After those three months, your base fee will bump to $35 per month.
+Intuit QuickBooks Payroll offers three service tiers.
+Their Core plan does basic payroll processing, but you’ll receive limited customer support from QuickBooks.
+This plan comes with next-day direct deposit.
+This basic plan costs $13.50 per month plus $4 per month per employee for the first three months of your service.
+After those three months, your base fee will bump to $45 per month.

 Gusto is a full-service software that handles payroll, HR, benefits, and time-tracking all within a single platform.
 Each of these services can scale as your team grows, too, and you can access your Gusto account via desktop dashboard or an intuitive app.